 Be sure ALL the frets are fully seated all the way across.

-IF you had to open up the fret slots and the saw probably bound up a lot and may have wandered, some of the slots may be a little oversize.
+If you had to open up the fret slots with a fret saw the saw may have bound and wandered, some of the slots may be a little oversize.
 It would be best to glue them in.